Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

 Both CoFeB and $\rm Mn_5Si_3$ thin films were patterned into Hall bar microstructures using optical lithography and plasma etching.
 A detail of a microscope image of the Hall bar prepared on CoFeB is shown in Fig. \ref{fig1}a.
 This reference device consists of a set of Hall crosses where each pair of transverse contacts has a different artificial offset $\delta$ of $-10\,\rm\mu m$, $-5\,\rm\mu m$, $0\,\rm\mu m$, and $5\,\rm\mu m$.

 A scheme of the experiment geometry is shown in Fig. \ref{fig1}b.
-The external magnetic field was swept perpendicularly to the sample plane while measuring transverse voltages $V_{yx}$ on multiple transverse contact pairs.
-Simultaneously, the longitudinal voltage $V_{xx}$ was detected.
-All the presented magnetotransport data were obtained in an Oxford Instruments cryostat Integra AC with a variable-temperature insert equipped with two thermometers to monitor the sample base temperature with high precision.
-We use Keithley 2182 nanovoltmeters to detect $V_{yx}$ and $V_{xx}$.
-A DC current was applied along the x-axis by a Keithley 2450 source measure unit, and the transverse voltage was measured as a function of the applied out-of-plane magnetic field.
-An example of longitudinal and transverse resistivity data measured on a 15-nm CoFeB sample is shown in Fig. \ref{fig1}c: The main contributions to the longitudinal resistivity are from AMR and OMR, whereas the transverse resistivity is dominated by the anomalous Hall effect.
+A DC current was applied along the x-axis by a Keithley 2450 source measure unit, and Keithley 2182 nanovoltmeters were used to measure the longitudinal voltage $V_{xx}$ and the transverse voltages $V_{yx}$ on multiple transverse contact pairs.
+All the presented magnetotransport data were obtained in an Oxford Instruments cryostat Integra AC with a variable-temperature insert and two thermometers to monitor the sample base temperature with high precision.
+Furthermore, the cryostat was equipped with a superconducting magnet with the sample inserted along the magnet's axis.
+This allowed the external magnetic field to be swept perpendicular to the sample plane with high precision.